HOME > 4K Projectors: Optoma UHD60 vs. Vivitek HK2288

 The UHD60 and HK2288 each have distinct advantages over the other and they each have a few flaws.
 We will sort these issues out and let you decide which of these two 4K projectors sounds the most appropriate for you.

 Brightness.
 The Optoma UHD60 is rated at 3000 lumens while the Vivitek HK2288 is rated at 2000 lumens.
-In practical use the UHD60 does appear brighter in side by side comparison, particularly with 4K HDR source material.
+In practical use in normal video modes the UHD60 does appear brighter in side by side comparison, particularly with 4K HDR source material.

 Both projectors have a selection of precalibrated color modes with varying lumen output.
 With lamps on their respective full power settings and the zoom lenses at their widest angle positions, our test samples yielded the following lumen measurements: